A National Citizens’ Assembly on Electoral Reform:

 Without pre-judging various kinds of electoral systems, a citizens’ assembly will review options to improve our current electoral system.
 They would be free to recommend keeping the status quo (first-past-the-post), ranked ballots, or a proportional system (including proportional ranked ballots, or any other made-for-Canada PR).

-• seconding MP Mike Morrice’s motion for Citizens’ Assembly on Electoral Reform (M-76)
+• seconding MP Mike Morrice’s motion for Citizens’ Assembly on Electoral Reform (M-76) in 2023.
+M-76 was a private members motion that was not going to come to a vote in the House.

-• supporting a resolution for a National Citizens’ Assembly on Electoral Reform that was officially adopted as Liberal Party policy at the party’s May 2023 national convention.
+• supporting a resolution for a National Citizens’ Assembly on Electoral Reform that was officially adopted as Liberal Party policy at the party’s May 2023 national convention

 Notable NON-PARTISAN endorsers